JHotterbeekx/hotterbeekx.nl/src/pages/blog/2019-07-27-meet-team-heisenberg/index.md

 ## Thank you
 I'd like to end this article with a thank you towards the team.
 Thank you for letting me be part of the team, thank you for helping me grow, thank you for this amazing journey.

+This article has also been posted on [dev.to](https://dev.to/jhotterbeekx/meet-team-heisenberg-an-inside-look-in-a-great-team-2pfj).